Explicit error bounds for Markov chain Monte Carlo: Markov chains

 If $T=P-S$, then it follows that

 Let $\nu \in \mathcal{M}(D)$.
 If there exists a density of $\nu$ with respect to $\pi$ then we denote it by $\frac{d\nu}{d\pi}$ and for $q\in[1,\infty]$ let

 Set

 The function space $L_q$ is isometrically isomorphic to the space of signed measures $\mathcal{M}_q$, in symbols $L_q \cong \mathcal{M}_q$.
-The space of singed measures $\mathcal{M}_2$ is a Hilbert space and the scalar product is the $L_2$ scalar product of the densities, one has
+The space of singed measures $\mathcal{M}_2$ is a Hilbert space and the inner product is the inner product of $L_2$ of the densities, one has

 Furthermore set

 Then

 Clearly, $\mathcal{M}_2^0$ is also a Hilbert space.
 We have $L_2^0 \cong \mathcal{M}_2^0$ and $(L_2^0)^{\bot} \cong (\mathcal{M}_2^0)^{\bot}$.
 Let us recall that the transition kernel applies to signed measures $\nu\in \mathcal{M}_q$ as